Kipok/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

    * - **tar_shuffle_n**
      - int
      - ``1``
-     - The size of shuffle buffer of `webdataset <https://github.com/webdataset/webdataset>`_.
-The number of batches which are permuted.
+     - The size of shuffle buffer, i.e. the number of batches which are permuted.
    * - **shard_strategy**
      - string
      - ``scatter``